maalayat/api-cli/README.md

 # API CLI

-A Go CLI application that fetches data from multiple external APIs (Pokemon, Star Wars, and Punk Beer) using a clean architecture pattern with dependency injection.
+A Go CLI application that fetches data from multiple external APIs (Pokemon, Star Wars, and Open Brewery DB) using a clean architecture pattern with dependency injection.

 ## Features

 - **Pokemon API**: Fetch Pokemon data from PokeAPI
 - **Star Wars API**: Retrieve Star Wars films information
-- **Punk Beer API**: Get craft beer data
+- **Brewery API**: Get brewery data from Open Brewery DB
 - **All APIs**: Fetch data from all APIs sequentially in one command

 ## Architecture